mosesokemwa/mosesokemwa.github.io/content/my-dev-wishlist.md

 ---
-title: "My wishlist"
+title: "Fake Wishlist"
 date: 2019-02-18T12:21:14+03:00
-draft: false
+draft: true
 ---

 People keep on asking me what I want as gift, or what would I get a dev as a gift.
 Now I will have place to direct them to